Tulista opalina (M.Hayashi) Breuer

 Tulista minor (Aiton) Gideon F.Sm. & Molteno

-Tulista opalina, formerly known as Haworthia opalina, is an attractive, slow-growing, and rare succulent that forms rosettes of fleshy, hard, light green leaves covered with glossy transparent tubercles.
-The rosettes are usually solitary and grow up to 6 inches (15 cm) in diameter.
-Flowers are white with pink tips and appear in the summer.
+Tulista opalina, formerly known as Haworthia opalina, is an attractive small succulent that forms a rosette of thick, fleshy, stiff, light green leaves covered with glossy transparent tubercles.
+The rosette slowly grows up to 6 inches (15 cm) in diameter and usually remains solitary.
+Flowers are white with pink tips and appear in summer.

 How to Grow and Care for Tulista opalina